qazirashid/learn/svg/README.md

 # Notes on SVG Specifications
+These are notes on SVG specification.
+They are distributed over multiple markdown files.

 Written down as part of reading [second editio of SVG 1.1 specification] (w3.org/TR/SV11)

 ## Basics of SVG